UMIS23/minecraft-host/readme.md

 2. Click **Add API Key** -> Select **Generate API Key Pair**.
 3. Download the **Private Key** (`.pem` file) and save it inside your project folder.
 4. Click **Add** and copy the generated **Fingerprint**.
-5. **Set Key Permissions (Critical for Linux/WSL):** Open your terminal and restrict access to your private key file to prevent permission errors by running: `chmod 400 your_api_key.pem`
+5. **Set Key Permissions:** Open your terminal and restrict access to your private key file to prevent permission errors by running: `chmod 400 your_api_key.pem`

 ---